Unity-Technologies/FPSSample/Documentation/GettingStarted.md

 ## The game

-The FPS Sample is a multiplayer only game.
-There is no single player mode and you cannot play the game without being connected to a server.
+The FPS Sample is a multiplayer-only game.
+There is no singleplayer mode and you cannot play the game without being connected to a server.
 It is a pretty traditional shooter game with two different characters: The Terraformer and The Robot.
-Each have their own weapon with a primary and secondary fire mode.
+Each has a weapon with a primary and secondary fire mode.
 There are two game modes:

 1. Team deathmatch

-    Two teams fights for frags.
-Winner is team with most scores when time is up.
+    Two teams fight for frags.
+When time is up, the winner is the team with the highest score.

 2. Assault mode